Sleighs/youtube-playlist-downloader/README.md

 # Youtube Playlist Downloader

-A node.js web scraper that retrieves the information of each track in a youtube playlist and downloads each track using puppeteer and ytdl-core.
+A node.js web scraper that retrieves the information of each track in a public or unlisted youtube playlist and downloads each track using puppeteer and ytdl-core.

 ## Instructions